invad0r/notable-notes/notes/tcpdump.md

 tcpdump -i eth1 greater 64
 tcpdump -i eth1 <= 128

-# -t        Don't print a timestamp on each dump line.
-# -tt       Print the timestamp, as seconds since January 1, 1970, 00:00:00, UTC, and fractions of a second since that time, on each dump line.
-# -ttt      Print a delta (microsecond or nanosecond resolution depending on the --time-stamp-precision option) between current and previous line on each dump line.
-The default is microsecond resolution.
-# -tttt     Print a timestamp, as hours, minutes, seconds, and fractions of a second since midnight, preceded by the date, on each dump line.
-# -ttttt    Print a delta (microsecond or nanosecond resolution depending on the --time-stamp-precision option) between current and first line on each dump line.
-The default is microsecond resolution.
-# -l                                          see the traffic as it's capturing
-# -A                                          print each packet (minus its link level header) in ASCII
-# -s snaplen, --snapshot-length=snaplen       0 sets it to the default of 262144

 tcpdump -vvAls0 | grep 'User-Agent:'                # Find HTTP User Agents tcpdump -vvAls0 | grep 'GET'                        # Cleartext GET Requests